 On Sundays, it becomes a meeting point for motorcycles and race cars – perfect for auto enthusiasts.

-Wonderful Russian restaurants like Café Pushkin, Dr. Zhivago and Turandot, or dinner among the clouds at Sixty, Russki or White Rabbit.
-There are also delicious options of international cuisine, like exceptional Italian Probka.
+Wonderful Russian restaurants like Café Pushkin, Dr. Zhivago, and Turandot.
+There are also delicious options for international cuisine, like exceptional Italian Probka.
 From Moscow sightseeing to incredible gastronomy, this city has everything!

 If you’re into unique little eateries, the Patriarshiye Prudy neighborhood is the place for your perfect Moscow sightseeing pause.
-Hipster restaurants, burger joints and Asian fusion await!
+Hipster restaurants, burger joints, and Asian fusion await!
 It’s a unique Moscow area with narrow little streets and lots of great places.
-Hip and cool, perfect to get the Moscow vibe!

 Patriarshiye Prudy has many great bars to spend the night drinking with friends after a day of Moscow sightseeing.
 If dancing is your thing, small private club Klava has a great vibe and eclectic crowd!